airbird0421/behavioral_cloning/writeup_template.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, counter-clock wise driving.
+I used a combination of center lane driving and counter-clock wise driving.
 I didn't specifically try recovering driving because I like the idea of left and right camera.
 I tried to use the left and right camera data to achieve effects of recovering driving.

 For details about how I created the training data, see the next section.